Fatimatic/Automated-Essay-Scoring-using-Transformer-based-NLP-DeBERTa-v3-/README.md

 Manual essay grading is time-consuming, subjective, and often biased toward essay length rather than writing quality.
 This project presents an **Automated Essay Scoring (AES)** system using **transformer-based NLP** to evaluate essays consistently and fairly across multiple writing dimensions.

-We built a deep learning model using **DeBERTa v3 Small**, a state-of-the-art transformer architecture, to predict **six analytic writing rubrics** simultaneously.
+I built a deep learning model using **DeBERTa v3 Small**, a state-of-the-art transformer architecture, to predict **six analytic writing rubrics** simultaneously.

 ---